 Private Student Loans

-Borrowing a private student loan is a serious financial commitment.
-They have higher interest rates and most charge fees making them more expensive than federal loan options.
-Be sure to exhaust all federal loan eligibility before borrowing a private student loan, including the Federal PLUS Loan.
+Borrowing for a student loan is a serious financial commitment.
+Be sure to exhaust all federal loan eligibility before borrowing a private student loan and consider the Federal PLUS Loan.
 Learn about the Federal PLUS Loan.
 Before taking out any student loan, federal or private, you need to understand loans, their benefits, and your responsibilities.

 If a private student loan is needed, student borrowers will secure better terms and pricing by adding a credit worthy co-signer to their application.
 Always check the interest rate, fees, interest capitalization policy, repayment period, prepayment penalties and other terms and conditions of the loan before you sign a promissory note.

 Interest rates, loan limits, interest capitalization policy, repayment options and prepayment penalties can vary – sometimes considerably – depending on the financial institution underwriting the loan.
 When comparing loans, compare based on the total cost over the lifetime of the loan.
 Keep in mind that you may need to meet certain requirements to access lower interest rates, borrower benefits or promotions; such as signing up for automatic payments to get a reduced interest rate.

 It's important to understand all the terms associated with a loan before you choose one.Learn more about smart borrowing.

 Compare private loans with HESC's Private Loan Comparison Tool.